-MRU Literacy is designed for Mount Royal University Bachelor of Education students.
-Through it, you will be guided in providing literacy support to elementary students.
+This website is designed for Mount Royal University Bachelor of Education students to guide them in providing literacy support to elementary students.
 It is based on a four-part framework for each 30-minute tutoring session:

 Word play (10 minutes)